jobrs/monasca-agent/docs/Agent.md

 # Architecture
 The Monasca Agent is the component of the [Monasca](https://wiki.openstack.org/wiki/Monasca) monitoring system that collects metrics from the system it is running on and sends them to the Monasca API.

 A metric is identified by a name and dimensions.
 The fields required in a metric are name, timestamp, and value.
 A metric can also have 0..n dimensions.
 Some standard dimensions are sent with all metrics that are sent by the agent.

 <img src="https://github.com/openstack/monasca-agent/raw/master/docs/monasca-agent_arch.png" alt="Monasca Agent Diagram">

 The flow of the agent application goes like this:

-* The collector runs based on a configurable interval and collects system metrics such as cpu or disk utilization as well as any metrics from additional configured plugins such as mySQL or Kafka.
+* The collector runs based on a configurable interval and collects system metrics such as cpu or disk utilization as well as any metrics from additional configured plugins such as MySQL, Kafka or any JMX-enabled Java application.
 * The statsd daemon allows users to send statsd type messages to the agent at any time.
 These messages are flushed periodically to the forwarder.
 * The forwarder takes the metrics from the collector and statsd daemon and forwards them on to the Monasca-API.
 * Once sent to the Monasca-API, the metrics continue through the Monasca pipeline and end up in the Metrics Database.